-Michael Bennet is not yet a POTUS1 candidate.
+Michael Bennet is a POTUS1 candidate.
 Scroll down for his detailed policy positions.

 Let us know